Nathamuni: Uyyakondar and his disciple Pundarikaksha

-One of Nathamuni's most illustrious disciples was Pundarikaksha, who hasn't left any literary work behind him.
-It is believed that Nathamuni had a vision where he foresaw the birth of his grandson Yamunacharya and deputed Pundarikaksha to be his spiritual guru (who in turn deputed his disciple Ramamisra to guide Yamunacharya).
+One of Nathamuni's disciples was Pundarikaksha, who left no written works.
+It is believed that Nathamuni foresaw the birth of his grandson Yamunacharya and assigned Pundarikaksha as the child's spiritual guru; Pundarikaksha later passed this responsibility to his own desciple, Ramamisra.

-It is said that Nathamuni once asked Pundarikaksha to escort his wife Aravindappavai to the residence of her father Vangi-purathachi.
-On reaching the house of Vangi-purathachi he was served stale food and made to wait outside, as he was from a subgroup of Brahmins (Choliah) who at the time faced discrimination from other Tamil Brahmins.
-Yet, he did not resent the apparent slight and indignity, but rather accepted it cheerfully as Vaishnava prasadam.
-When Nathamuni heard of this incident, he reckoned that it was a mark of high spiritual advancement and called him by the name of Uyyakondar - saviour of the new dispensation.
+Nathamuni once asked Pundarikaksha to escort his wife Aravindappavai, to her father Vangipurathachi's house.
+Upon arriving, Pundarikaksha was served stale food and seated outside because he belonged to the (Choliah) subgroup of Brahmins, who faced discrimination from other local Brahmin communities.
+He did not resent the treatment, instead he accepted the food as Vaishnava prasadam.
+When Nathamuni heard of this incident, he viewed this action as a mark of high spiritual maturity and bestowed him with the title Uyyakondar (saviour of the new dispensation).